 Please note: the conversations inbox does not support an IMAP connection.
 If you are trying to connect an email account to the conversations inbox, you need to connect an inbox that is hosted with either Gmail or Office 365.

 When you connect your inbox to HubSpot and send emails, HubSpot connects with your email server over TLS (Transport Layer Security).
 To access the inbox and submit mail, IMAP and SMTP are used, respectively.
-Both ports running these protocols must be open to traffic, or you may whitelist the IPs making these connections.
+Both ports running these protocols must be open to traffic, or you may add the IPs making these connections to your allowlist.

 HubSpot will make up to four concurrent connections when you have an inbox connected with IMAP.
 When your inbox is connected, there are at least two permanent concurrent connections so HubSpot can sync emails from the inbox and from the sent folder.
 There are two temporary concurrent connections that occur when you send an email through a connected inbox.